 In an earlier discussion of the eight universal lines I had alluded to the “thrusting triangle.”
 This requires a brief reminder that the 8 universal lines are a basic representation of the lines of motion – both on the vertical as well as the horizontal planes.

-I have provided examples from European fechtbuchs as well as the more “traditional” martial arts from Asia.
+I have provided examples from European fechtbuchs (links below) as well as the more “traditional” martial arts from Asia.
 However to add the thrusting triangle, we need to expand the numbering system and also introduce new visual cues – more complex representations:

 Kenpo’s diagram contains the basic 8 as does the Spanish fencing system